nopnop2002/esp-idf-ili9340/README.md

 - CONFIG_RESET_GPIO
 - CONFIG_BL_GPIO
  __GPIO of ESP32 cannot supply too much current.__
- __The TFT backlight is more stable when supplied from an external power source.__
+ __TFT backlight becomes brighter when powered by an external power source.__
  __TFT MISO is not use.__

 ![config-menu](https://user-images.githubusercontent.com/6020549/101022538-db9fcb00-35b4-11eb-95a9-ad84a880c7fb.jpg)